 Should a student in any university program fail to meet his or her obligations with respect to all tuition, fees and charges when due, or fail to make satisfactory payment arrangements with the Business Office with regard to tuition, fees and charges, or the repayment of loans, the college may bar a student's registration, refuse admittance to classrooms, restrict library privileges or withhold certificates and diplomas, until such obligations are met.
+Violations of the student's code of conduct may result in the student loosing scholarship awards, and/or termination and dismissal from the academic program and the University.
 Continued failure to meet student obligations may result in suspension from the university.